-U of T Mississauga celebrated its 50th anniversary in 2017.
+U of T Mississauga celebrated its 50thanniversary in 2017.
 Beginning in 1967, with one temporary academic building, 155 students, 28 faculty and 40 staff members, the campus has grown to become the second-largest division of U of T (Canada's largest university).
-UTM now includes 14,000 undergraduate students, 682 graduate students, over 2,500 full- and part-time employees (including 1,039 permanent faculty and staff) as well as over 54,000 alumni.
+UTM now includes 14,190 undergraduate students, 740 graduate students, over 3,000 full- and part-time employees (including 1,100 permanent faculty and staff) as well as over 57,000 alumni.

-- The campus is situated on 225 acres of protected greenbelt along the Credit River, 33 kilometres west of the university's St. George campus in Toronto. - Award-winning facilities include the Terrence Donnelly Health Sciences Complex, the Instructional Centre, the Hazel McCallion Academic Learning Centre, the Recreation, Athletics and Wellness Centre, Deerfield Hall and the Communication, Culture and Technology building. - U of T Mississauga has 17 academic departments, 156 programs and 92 areas of study, and includes the Institute for Management & Innovation, the Centre for South Asian Civilizations and the Centre for Medicinal Chemistry.
-The Mississauga Academy of Medicine is located on campus in the Terrence Donnelly Health Sciences Complex. - Along with traditional undergraduate, master's and doctoral programs, U of T Mississauga offers several highly sought-after degree options, such as a Bachelor of Business Administration, a Master of Biomedical

-Communications, a Master of Biotechnology, a Master in Management and Professional Accounting, a Master of Management of Innovation, a Master of Science in Sustainability Management and a Master of Forensic Accounting.
+- The campus is situated on 225 acres of protected greenbelt along the Credit River, 33 kilometers west of the university's St. George campus in Toronto. - Award-winning facilities include the Terrence Donnelly Health Sciences Complex, the Instructional Centre, the Hazel McCallion Academic Learning Centre, the Recreation, Athletics and Wellness Centre, Deerfield Hall and the Communication, Culture and Technology building. - U of T Mississauga has 17 academic departments, 156 programs and 92 areas of study, and includes the Institute for Management & Innovation, the Centre for South Asian Civilizations and the Centre for Medicinal Chemistry.
+The Mississauga Academy of Medicine is located on campus in the Terrence Donnelly Health Sciences Complex. - Along with traditional undergraduate, master's and doctoral programs, U of T Mississauga offers several highly sought-after degree options, such as a Bachelor of Business Administration, a Master of Biomedical Communications, a Master of Biotechnology, a Master in Management and Professional Accounting, a Master of Management of Innovation, a Master of Science in Sustainability Management and a Master of Forensic Accounting. - U of T Mississauga and Sheridan Institute of Technology and Advanced Learning offer joint programs in theatre and drama studies; art and art history; and communication, culture and information technology. - Construction was recently completed on the second phase of the North Building site redevelopment.
+The 210,000-square-foot, six-story building houses new classroom space as well as the Departments of English and Drama, Philosophy, Historical Studies, Language Studies, Political Science and Sociology.

-- U of T Mississauga and Sheridan Institute of Technology and Advanced Learning offer joint programs in theatre and drama studies; art and art history; and communication, culture and information technology. - Construction is being completed on the second phase of the North Building site redevelopment.
-Set to open in 2018, the 210,000-square-foot, six-story building will house new classroom space as well as the Departments of English and Drama, Philosophy, Historical Studies, Language Studies, Political Science and Sociology. - Famous U of T Mississauga alumni include astronaut Dr. Roberta Bondar, filmmaker Richie Mehta, Canadian media executive Kirstine Stewart, actor Zaib Shaikh and writer/poet Dionne Brand. - U of T Mississauga is involved in numerous community and civic initiatives, including the Mississauga Board of Trade, Advantage Mississauga, the Healthy City Stewardship Centre; the Research Innovation and Commercialization Centre; and the United Way of Peel Region.
+- Famous U of T Mississauga alumni include astronaut Dr. Roberta Bondar, filmmaker Richie Mehta, Canadian media executive Kirstine Stewart, actor Zaib Shaikh and writer/poet Dionne Brand. - U of T Mississauga is involved in numerous community and civic initiatives, including the Mississauga Board of Trade, Advantage Mississauga, the Healthy City Stewardship Centre; the Research Innovation and Commercialization Centre; and the United Way of Peel Region